Copositivity, discriminants and nonseparable signed supports: Nonseparable signed supports

-belongs to $\mathcal{C}_2$ but does not admit a SONC decomposition.
-However, if we consider copositive signomials with fixed signed support, it is known that this cannot happen for certain choices of supports.
+which belongs to $\mathcal{C}_2$ but does not admit a SONC decomposition.
+However, there exist signed supports for which any signomial that is copositive also admits a SONC decomposition.
 To formalise this, given disjoint finite sets $\A_+,\A_-\subseteq \R^n$, we introduce the subcones